A critical review of recent GAIA wide binary gravity tests: Recent results reporting a preference for Newtonian models in the low acceleration regime

 We can now check from their Fig. 4 that in the corresponding $0<\tilde{v}<1$ and $1<\tilde{v}<2$ ranges, about 2/3 and 4/5 of cases respectively, have errors larger than half the bin size which in this $\tilde{v}$ ranges is of only 0.04.
-If we take an observed binary sitting in the centre of one of these bins and having a more than typical $\tilde{v}$ error of $\sigma_{\tilde{v}}=0.04$, the probability that it should actually reside in either the bin above or the bin below is calculated as the fraction of the integral of a Gaussian lying without a 1$\sigma$ interval, 31.7\%.
+If we take an observed binary sitting in the centre of one of these bins and having a more than typical $\tilde{v}$ error of $\sigma_{\tilde{v}}=0.04$, the probability that it should actually reside in either the bin above or the bin below is calculated as the fraction of the integral of a Gaussian lying { outside} a 1$\sigma$ interval, 31.7\%.
 If we take a more typical case of a binary lying half-way between the centre of one of this $\tilde{v}$ bins of width 0.08 and the edge, and having the same more than typical $\sigma_{\tilde{v}}=0.04$ value, the probability of it having been scattered by observational errors from one of the neighbouring $\tilde{v}$ bins raises to almost 40\% at 37.5\%, as shown in our Fig. 2.
 The situation clearly worsens for larger errors.
 Notice from the left panel of Fig. 1 that more than half of the binaries used by Banik et al. (2024) have $\tilde{v}$ errors between 0.04 and 0.1, for $\tilde{v}$ values below 2.
-In fact, values of $\sigma_{\tilde{v}}=0.08$, are not rare, and lie well below the upper quality cut of $\sigma_{\tilde{v}}<1$ for the $\tilde{v}<1.6$ region where the bin size is of 0.08.
+In fact, values of $\sigma_{\tilde{v}}=0.08$, are not rare, and lie below the upper quality cut of $\sigma_{\tilde{v}}<0.1$ for the $\tilde{v}<1.6$ region where the bin size is of 0.08.
 When considering such $\sigma_{\tilde{v}}=0.08$ cases, the probability that the observed binary has been erroneously assigned to a certain bin from one of the contiguous ones raises to 61.7\% and 62.8\% for the two locations within the bin discussed above.
-Indeed, for this last $\sigma_{\tilde{v}}=0.08$ value, still within the upper limit of 0.1 imposed, the probability that a wide binary lying half-way between the centre of one of this bins and the edge has been miss-assigned by two bins rather than just one, is already of 14.6\%.
+Indeed, for this last $\sigma_{\tilde{v}}=0.08$ value, still within the upper limit of 0.1 imposed, the probability that a wide binary lying half-way between the centre of one of { these} bins and the edge has been miss-assigned by two bins rather than just one, is already of 14.6\%.
+The mean value of $\tilde{v}$ shown in the figure is of only 0.18, smaller than the mean values which are of close to 0.6.
+However, the argument made above depends exclusively on a comparison of error size to bin size and nothing more, and hence applies equally to any other central $\tilde{v}$ value closer to the median value.